The music history of Koriyama, Fukushima. Why Is it called ‘‘The City of Music’’? ~Showa era~ Vol.1

 Singer/Songwriter MANAMI

-Let’s dive into the music history of Koriyama!
+Let’s dive into the musical history of Koriyama!

 Timeline

 The Koriyama Music Association was established.
-Women’s choir and men’s choir were formed, and people were actively carrying out the musical activities.
+Women’s and men’s choirs were formed, and musical activities became lively and active in the community.

 “Rough like Chicago”

-From the Meiji era to prewar, Koriyama developed rapidly as an industrial city, and influx from other regions increased which was causing violence disputes to the series of group conflicts, people started calling Koriyama city as “Rough like Chicago’’ a dishonourably unsafe city in Tohoku area.
+From the Meiji era to the prewar period, Koriyama developed rapidly as an industrial city.
+The influx of people from other regions led to frequent disputes and group conflicts, earning Koriyama the nickname “Rough like Chicago”—considered an unsafe city in the Tohoku region.

 Newly built Civic Hall